Home

 Ad

-Clarification, May 6, 2022: This story has been up to date to reflect that Austin is the primary Texas city to use local tax dollars for a “assured earnings” program, and that different Texas cities have experimented with comparable packages using other sorts of funding.
+Clarification, Might 6, 2022: This story has been up to date to mirror that Austin is the primary Texas city to make use of native tax dollars for a “assured revenue” program, and that different Texas cities have experimented with comparable packages utilizing other types of funding.

 Quelle: www.click2houston.com